The Pet Industry Got It Wrong

 Unsaturated fats are not saturated with hydrogen atoms because they contain one or more bonds between carbon atoms.
 Simply, the double bonds take up space that hydrogen atoms would otherwise occupy.
 If no double bonds were present, then hydrogen atoms would saturate the carbons, these are known as saturated fats which we will cover later.

-ALA is primarily found in vegetables oils, walnuts, flaxseed, leafy vegetables and grass-fed animal products.
+ALA is primarily found in vegetable oils, walnuts, flaxseed, leafy vegetables, and grass-fed animal products.
 This type of Omega-3 fatty acid is considered essential for both cats and dogs.
-Dogs can convert ALA to EPA and DHA, but at varying levels.
+Dogs can convert ALA to EPA and DHA but at varying levels.
 EPA and DHA primarily come mainly from fish but can also be found in other animal fats.
-DHA plays a role in vision, neurologic development and cognitive function.
-For these reasons DHA is likely to be more essential than EPA, although more research is needed on this topic for companion animals.
+DHA plays a role in vision, neurologic development, and cognitive function.
+For these reasons, DHA is likely to be more essential than EPA, although more research is needed on this topic for companion animals.

-Several studies have demonstrated therapeutic uses for these omega-3’s such as dermatologic, cardiovascular, renal and metabolic benefits.5 Although, these benefits cannot be applied directly to standard amounts found in pet food because it is unknown whether incremental amounts above the minimum amounts would be optimal for health or provide protection against various diseases states.5 That said, it is likely that Omega-3’s on their own are over supplemented, and that there may be greater benefit from instead supplying various Omega’s from different sources.
+Several studies have demonstrated therapeutic uses for these omega-3s such as dermatologic, cardiovascular, renal, and metabolic benefits.5 Although, these benefits cannot be applied directly to standard amounts found in pet food because it is unknown whether incremental amounts above the minimum amounts would be optimal for health or provide protection against various disease states.5 That said, it is likely that Omega-3’s on their own are over-supplemented, and that there may be greater benefit from instead supplying various Omega’s from different sources.

-In pet food, soybean, flaxseed and wheat germ oils, for example, are often used in lieu of other sources of fat due to cost – and to provide perceived nutritional value.
-Perceived nutritional value in this case would be providing a plant-based source of ALA, which is an Omega 3 fatty acid.
+In pet food, soybean, flaxseed, and wheat germ oils, for example, are often used in lieu of other sources of fat due to cost – and to provide perceived nutritional value.
+Perceived nutritional value, in this case, would be providing a plant-based source of ALA, which is an Omega 3 fatty acid.
 As discussed, the problem is that most canines, felines (and even humans) do not adequately convert ALA into EPA and DHA, the usable forms of Omega-3.
-In other words, it is not be beneficial to add these sources of fats to canines or felines as a large part of their diet.
+In other words, it is not beneficial to add these sources of fats to canines or felines as a large part of their diet.